KopfLab/proposal_NSF_lyx_template/README.md

 # Notes

-Open, edit and render individual lyx files for each section for FastLane.
-Render the `full_proposal.lyx` file for a combined overview of the full proposal (however, this is NOT FastLane compatible).
+Open, edit and render individual lyx files for each section.
+Instructions copied from the 2016 PPAG available in individual files but may be out of date.
+Render the `0_proposal.lyx` file for a combined overview of the full proposal.
+However, fastlane requires individual sections.
+Code for splitting the PDF automatically is in the works.